What's the timetable?

 top

-The main channel through the harbour mouth, where Crest plans to place turbines,
+channel through the harbour mouth, where Crest plans to place turbines, does not

-does not appear to have moved in 150 years.
-Although the sandbars clearly shift,
+appear to have moved in 150 years.
+Although the sandbars clearly shift, their overall

 The cables include a fibre optic strand.
 Changes in pressure and tension can be